orionK-max/DataForeman/README.md

 # DataForeman

+> **⚠️ Active Development:** This project is currently in beta and under active development.
+Features and APIs may change.

 DataForeman is a containerized stack for collecting industrial telemetry, storing it as time-series data, and exploring it via a modern web UI.

 **Repository:** https://github.com/orionK-max/DataForeman